Manila travel guide

 The Puerto Princesa Subterranean River National Park is located

-in the Filipino province of Palawan, about 30 miles (50km) north of
+in the province of Palawan, about 36 miles (58km) north of the city

-In fact, the spectacular Puerto Princesa Subterranean River has not only been inscribed in UNESCO's list of World Heritage Sites, but - in November 2011 - was also named as one of the New Seven Wonders of the World.
 The well-maintained National Park contains an area with a limestone karst mountain landscape, and the famed river follows a five mile (8km) course through a large cave complex before merging with the South China Sea.
+Visitors will be taken on a guided boat ride through the cave complex which includes fascinating rock formations and a lively bat population.

-and has become one of the Philippines' most popular resort
+become one of the Philippines' most popular resort destinations.

-destinations.
-Thousands have sung the praises of the powder-white,
+Thousands have sung the praises of the powder-white, palm-studded

-palm-studded beach, which stretches for two miles (4km) and is said
+beach, which stretches for two miles (4km) and is said to glow at

 Despite its popularity Boracay remains impressively unspoilt, offering a range of about 350 hotels and guesthouses, a fun nightlife, good restaurants and a huge array of water sports.
 The island's dress code is barefoot and informal, and the transitory holiday population is truly international.
 Boracay has won multiple awards and is lauded as one of the best beach resort destinations in the world by various travel authorities and magazines.